How to Write a Resignation Letter (Examples + Template)

 This letter of resignation example is formal and to the point

-If you don't want to be overly verbose, here's a resignation letter example that's short and sweet.
+If you don't want to be overly verbose, here's a simple resignation letter example that's short and sweet.

 ShortrResignation letter example